 The idea behind the swindle probably started with Prescott Ford Jernegan.
 Born in Edgartown, Mass., Jernegan spent two adventurous years as a toddler, along with his sister Laura, on his father’s whaling ship before settling in to life in Edgartown.

-Despite privileged upbringing, by 1896 the 30-year old Rev. Jernegan found himself embittered by the hand life had dealt him.
+Despite his privileged upbringing, by 1896 the 30-year old Rev. Jernegan found himself embittered by the hand life had dealt him.
 His chosen profession as a minister was not satisfying his idealism.

 Minister to the Poor

-In 1892 Jernegan had been hired to be the pastor of the First Baptist Church in Middletown, Conn.
+In 1892 Jernegan served as pastor of the First Baptist Church in Middletown, Conn.
 Arthur B. Ryan, a well-known jeweler and city councilor, had heard Jernegan preach and brought him to the church.
-His time there was turbulent, as he tried to direct the church toward serving the poor, but his efforts went unappreciated.
+Jernegan then tried to direct the church toward serving the poor, but his efforts went unappreciated.

-Early in his tenure, he launched a broadside aimed at the Trinity Episcopal Church in town.
+Early in his tenure, he launched a broadside at the Trinity Episcopal Church in town.
 That church, he declared in a sermon, had turned away a man at the church door because he wore overalls.
 It shocked the town.

-He went on to employ homeless men to work in the church, declared that the pews in the church would be free and even eschewed a salary, declaring that he would accept what the people of the congregation thought his work was worth.
+He went on to employ homeless men to work in the church, declared that the pews in the church would be free.
+He even eschewed a salary, declaring he would accept what the people of the congregation thought his work was worth.
 That arrangement did not last long, and he soon negotiated a salary.

 Jernegan’s constant hectoring of the congregation eventually put him on the outs with the church, and he moved on.
 He preached for a time in Newburyport, Mass., and in DeLand, Fla.
 His wife and childhood sweetheart, Betsey Evelyn Phinney, returned to Edgartown.
 When he visited her there in 1896 he was stricken with typhoid fever.

 His frame of mind was bleak.
 Money was a major concern.
 Later he would tell a newspaper: “My health had been at times very bad, and my wife was semi-invalid…